 Kyan learned Chintō from Matsumora Kōsaku 松茂良 興作.
-The Matsumora version has an embusen at a 45° angle, while Matsumura's embusen was straight, and the angled version fit Kyan's slightness and agility well.
+The Matsumora version has an embusen (the line that the body follows) at a 45° angle, while Matsumura's embusen was straight, and the angled version fit Kyan's slightness and agility well.
 This Chintō is another Tomari-te kata.
 Kyan incorporated that 45° angle into many of his fighting techniques.

 The angled embusen.

 bottom of page